Leadership & Scholarship Opportunities

 - Wright State University Boonshoft School of Medicine

-- Student participants must be members of the AAFP and OAFP.
+- Student participants must be members of the American Academy of Family Physicians and the Ohio Academy of Family Physicians.

 Program Components

 The most valuable part of the Preceptorship Program is the student’s connection to a family physician and the education and insight provided through that mentorship.
-Because practice protocols continue to change day-to-day, two options to complete this component are available.
+Because practice protocols continue to change day-to-day and to offer flexibility in creating a custom-experience, two options to complete this component are available.

 This option requires students to spend a minimum of 32 hours per week or 128 hours total over the 4-week program, working with their preceptors and/or practice team.
-Ideally, the majority of these hours will be from in-clinic work but if there are stipulations around being in office, these hours can also include virtual experiences and projects.
+These hours can also include virtual experiences and projects.

-To offer additional education on family medicine, the Foundation will host three webinars for students.
-Students will be required to watch the webinars, preferably live, but may also view a recorded version if there were schedule issues.
-Students will complete an evaluation for the entire webinar series and submit it with final reports at the end of the program.
+To offer additional education on family medicine, the Foundation will host two, live webinars and provide a catalog of archived sessions for students.
+Students will be required to watch the new webinars, preferably live, but may also view a recorded version if there are schedule issues.
+Students will complete an evaluation for the webinars and overall program and submit it with final reports at the conclusion of their rotation.

 An important part of this year’s program will be connecting student participants with each other and to the OAFP and the Foundation.
 Students will:

-- Attended an initial welcome Zoom meeting with Foundation staff to give introductions, go over expectations and requirements, and answer any questions.
-Two times will be available to join.
+- Attend one of two initial welcome Zoom meetings with Foundation staff to give introductions, go over expectations and requirements, and answer any questions.
+We highly encourage everyone to attend one session regardless of when rotations begin.
+However, it will be recorded and shared with anyone not able to attend.

 In order to receive the stipend (amount based on hours completed), students will need to do the following: